about a tiny world

 In 2018, I lost the ability to walk independently for six months.
 That moment changed my life.
 The minute I could walk again, I got myself a bike and I went into nature.
 I spent a ridiculous amount of time with the trees at the local arboretum.
 I discovered our local conservation areas.
 I adopted the Fletcher Wildlife Garden as my own, spending almost every day there, admiring textures and photographing them.

-I’ve also enjoyed photographing melting snow.
+Other than microscopic life, I’ve also enjoyed photographing melting snow.
 A lot of people have photographed snowflakes, but melting snow creates shapes and landscapes that are reminiscent of alien worlds!
 Luckily, I live in a cold climate, in Ottawa, Ontario, where we spend a solid four months of the year covered in snow!

 This journey has been amazing so far.
 My social media time has mostly been spent on Twitter, where I’ve met some incredibly generous scientists who have shared a lot of their knowledge with me.
 I’ve met artists and other enthusiasts who are just as curious about this tiny world as I am.